serialphotog/hackeradam.com/content/faq.md

 Simple.
 Because [it's a motherfucking website](https://motherfuckingwebsite.com/).
 The goal of this site is for me to be able to transmit information to you in the most efficient way possible.
 No flashy animations, no unnecessary JavaScript.
 Just a pure, simple website.

-The only JavaScript you'll find on this site is [lunar.js](https://lunrjs.com/), along with a small supporting script to enable the search functionality on the site and a small snippet of JavaScript for [Plausible Analytics](https://plausible.io/).
+The only JavaScript you'll find on this site is [lunar.js](https://lunrjs.com/), along with a small supporting script to enable the search functionality on the site, a small snippet to make the table of contents of posts respond to page scroll, and a small snippet of JavaScript for [Plausible Analytics](https://plausible.io/).

 ## Where is this Site Hosted?